 The up status is used for links and virtual servers.
 When a link or virtual server is up, the link or virtual server is available to respond to process connections.

 A user-defined monitor is a custom monitor configured by a user, based on a system-supplied monitor template.
 For some monitor types, you must create a user-defined monitor in order to use them.
 For all monitor types, you must create a user-defined monitor to change system supplied monitor default values.

 A virtual address is an IP address associated with one or more virtual servers managed by the Link Controller.

 A virtual port is the port number or service name associated with one or more virtual servers managed by the Link Controller.
 A virtual port number should be the same TCP or UDP port number to which client programs expect to connect.

 Virtual servers are a specific combination of virtual address and virtual port, associated with a content site that is managed by a Link Controller or other type of host server.

 VLAN stands for virtual local area network.
 A VLAN is a logical grouping of network devices.
 You can use a VLAN to logically group devices that are on different network segments.

 A VLAN name is the symbolic name used to identify a VLAN.
 For example, you might configure a VLAN named marketing, or a VLAN named development.
 See also VLAN.

 A watchdog timer card is a hardware device that monitors the Link Controller for hardware failure.

-A wide IP is a collection of one or more domain names that maps to one or more groups of virtual servers managed either by Link Controller systems, EDGE-FX Caches, or by host servers.
+A wide IP is a collection of one or more domain names that maps to one or more groups of virtual servers managed by Link Controllers.
 The Link Controller load balances name resolution requests across the virtual servers that are defined in the wide IP that is associated with the requested domain name.

 wildcard virtual server